 Here are some things to remember:

-1. Most of the legal issues are the same in both contexts (via Blackboard)
+1. Most of the legal issues are the same in both contexts (via Canvas)

 2. If it was okay to do in class, it is often okay to do online - especially when your online access is limited to the same enrolled students.